Professor Mark P. Baldwin

 Extension: (Streatham) 6567

-His training is as an atmospheric scientist, having earned his Ph.D. at the University of Washington, Seattle.
+His training is as an atmospheric scientist and applied mathematician, having earned his Ph.D. at the University of Washington, Seattle.
 His research is focused on the role of the stratosphere in the climate system, in particular how ozone loss, increasing greenhouse gases, and natural variability of the stratosphere affect surface weather and climate on a time scale for ten days to centuries.
 He is particularly interested in understanding the dynamical mechanisms by which changes to the stratosphere can have substantial effects at Earth's surface, as well as exploiting this relationship to improve weather forecasts.

 Follow this link to PDFs of all his PUBLICATIONS.